Once scientists asked the question and it was not an obvious

 <=>Rapid change |

-Progress in understanding ocean changes would depend on data, and oceanographers still had sampled only a minute
+Progress in understanding ocean changes would always depend on hard data, and oceanographers had sampled only a minute

 fraction of the world-ocean.
 Beginning in the 1970s, collaborative

-projects had mobilized thousands of people from scores of nations.
+projects mobilized thousands of people from scores of nations.

 Research Program (GARP) with regional studies like the groundbreaking